JanMiksovsky/blog/posts/2026/03-15 Eleventy comparison.md

 eleventy.config.js
 ```

 Experienced Eleventy developers can presumably picture the resulting site.
 They can probably also read [the lengthy configuration file](https://github.com/JanMiksovsky/eleventy-base-blog/blob/main/eleventy.config.js) and understand what it does.
-I can't do either of those things.

 The premise of a coding-focused approach like Origami is that you describe what you want in code.
-The code is a [dialect of JavaScript expressions](https://weborigami.org/language/expressions) that allows for embedded file paths.
-Here's the [`site.ori`](https://github.com/JanMiksovsky/origami-eleventy-blog/blob/main/src/site.ori) Origami file that creates the site's tree of resources:
+Here's the `site.ori` Origami file that creates the site's tree of resources:

 ```js
 // This file defines the structure of the entire blog site